mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 nothing # hide
 ```

+---

 In typical scenarios, the DC state estimation model relies solely on active power measurements.
-However, we allow the possibility for the user to include bus voltage angle measurements from PMUs, represented as the set ``\bar{\mathcal{P}}``:
+However, we allow the possibility for the user to include bus voltage angle measurements from PMUs, represented as the set ``\bar{\mathcal{P}}_A``:
 ```@example DCSETutorial
 @pmu(label = "PMU ?", varianceAngleBus = 1e-5)
 addPmu!(system, device; bus = 2, magnitude = 1.0, angle = -0.06, noise = false)